 Where Happy Haunts Go To Rest

-Disneyland, in Anaheim, CA is the original Disney Theme Park.
+Disneyland, in Anaheim, California, is the original Disney theme park.
 It has been around since July 17, 1955.
 Since then, over 600 million people have walked through the gates.
 But legend has it that some visitors never left.
 You see, Disneyland is said to be haunted.
 It is probably one of the most haunted properties in California.

-Guests and Cast Members (Disneyland employees) alike have come forward with stories of the supernatural inside the berm of the Happiest Place on Earth.
+Guests and "cast members" (Disneyland employees) alike have come forward with stories of the supernatural inside the berm of the Happiest Place on Earth.
 I worked at Disneyland as an Attractions Hostess, or ride operator, in Fantasyland for six years in the early 1990s.
-And yes, I did experience some pretty creepy moments along with the many happy memories I have of "The Park."
-Here I will introduce you to some of Disneyland's most famous ghosts and the things they do.
+And yes, I did experience some pretty creepy moments to go along with m ymany happy memories of "The Park."
+Here I will introduce you to some of Disneyland's most famous ghosts and the scary things they do.